stevejefferies/wtw-tech-test/README.md

   from http://chromedriver.chromium.org/downloads
   - extract and ensure the driver executable is on your system path

+## Chromedriver
+The version of Chrome must match the version of chromedriver, therefore you must do the following to ensure compatibility:
+1. Install the version of Chrome you wish to target
+2. Install the version of chromedriver (download, extract, place on path) which matches the version of Chrome you are targetting
+3. Update package.json to update the chromedriver dependency to the same version
+4. Re-run `npm install --save-dev`

 ## Running Tests
 #### Local running